By: NeuroSpark Health

 Obsessive-Compulsive Disorder (OCD) is often discussed within the context of mental health, but its classification as neurodivergent is increasingly recognized.
 Neurodivergence encompasses a variety of neurological differences, including, but certainly not just limited to autism and ADHD.
 This broader understanding helps to highlight the diverse ways in which human brains function and navigate the world.

-OCD is a mental health condition characterized by persistent, intrusive thoughts (obsessions) and repetitive behaviors (compulsions) that individuals feel driven to perform.
+OCD is a mental health condition characterized by persistent, intrusive thoughts (obsessions) and repetitive behaviors (compulsions) that people feel driven to perform.
 These symptoms can cause significant distress and disrupt daily life.
-Common obsessions include fears of contamination, harm, or a need for symmetry, while compulsions often involve cleaning, checking, or arranging items in a specific order.
+Common obsessions include fears of contamination, harm, or a need for symmetry.
+Compulsions can involve cleaning, checking, or arranging items in a specific order.

 Neurodivergence encapsulates a broad range of neurological variations that diverge from what is typically considered "normal."
 These differences encompass a spectrum of conditions, each with unique characteristics and challenges.
 While autism and ADHD are often the most recognized, neurodivergence includes a variety of diagnoses, such as: